hotsphink/proposal-defer-import-eval/README.md

 }
 ```

-## Code Splitting: a complimentary tool.
+## Code Splitting: a complementary tool.

 At present, the tool available to developers is dynamic import, often used as part of a technique
 called code splitting.
 This technique works really well in a number